Find Trade Colleges

 Full Allied Health Professions at Hawkeye Community College Report

-Kirkwood Community College landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health professions programs.
-Located in the medium-sized city of Cedar Rapids, Kirkwood Community College is a public college with a large student population.
+Kirkwood Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
+It came in at #6 on the list.
+Located in the city of Cedar Rapids, Kirkwood Community College is a public school with a large student population.

 In-state tuition fees for undergraduate students at Kirkwood Community College are $5,700 per year.